shreyassudhakaran/codehall_test/README.md

 * Rails 6.1.4
 * PostgreSQL

+## Setup

-Once the code is pulled correctly and required dependencies are installed, execute one by one
+* Once the code is pulled correctly and required dependencies are installed, execute one by one

-# bundle install (installs all the gems)
+ bundle install (installs all the gems)

-# rails db:create (creates database)
+ rails db:create (creates database)

-# rails db:migrate (executes the migration files)
+ rails db:migrate (executes the migration files)

-# rails db:seed (some sample data is added in seed file)
+ rails db:seed (some sample data is added in seed file)

-After this you should be able to start the server
+* After this you should be able to start the server

-##url
+ rails s

+# url
 http://127.0.0.1:3000/user_exams  [POST]

 ## Sample api body